suncoast-devs/handbook/lessons/prework/journey.md

 are some topics/articles to read through as you mentally prepare yourself to begin class:

-## Learn how to adapt to the fast pace
+## Learn How to Adapt to the Fast Pace

 This course moves _quickly_ as we cover a large amount of material in a short time frame.
 Managing your time and learning to cope with the pacing of the